Malterlib/MalterlibVSCode/README.md

 * Add support for clangd formatting
 * Add support for customized clangd shipping with Malterlib
 * Add an option to enable Malterlib custom semantic highlighting.
 Disabled by default, use when you don't have the custom clangd shipped with Malterlib (or when you want faster highlighting).
+* Do perceptual color conversion between Display P3 and sRGB colors
+* Improve syntax highlighting for other languages

+### 1.0.5

+* Update colors in theme

+### 1.0.6

+* Update debug variable view colors